65” QLED Mini-LED – Dolby Vision HDR – 120Hz – Roku Smart TV

 The R635 showcases your typical modern-day flat panel TV design with a couple of exceptions.
-First, what is common with this design are its razor-thin bezel accents along the top and sides of the TV, and are some of the thinnest I’ve ever seen and made them appear almost invisible.
+First, what is common with this design is its razor-thin bezel accents along the top and sides of the TV, which are some of the thinnest I’ve ever seen and made them appear almost invisible.
 The bottom portion is much thicker and highlights the “TCL” and “Roku” logos.

-What’s different about the design of the R635 is its wide side and top end cap pieces the really stand out when viewing the TV from the side.
+What’s different about the design of the R635 is its wide side and top-end cap pieces that really stand out when viewing the TV from the side.
 This adds to the overall appearance of the thickness of the TV.
 Speaking of thickness, the maximum depth of the TV panel is approximately 3.5 inches; this is a bit on the thick side for a flat panel TV.

 Another notable difference is the top half of the back panel has a smooth black glossy finish which does add to the aesthetic appeal of the TV’s design.

 The screen surface has a semi-gloss finish and is illuminated with thousands of mini-LEDs.
 Mini-LED backlight technology provides better brightness, contrast, black levels and screen uniformity and allows for better control of the backlight for more precise localization of how much a particular area of the picture image will show light and dark content.